BobHerold/RobertHeroldportfolio/README.md

 1. Code Institute Tutors; Anna for her many helpful posts and info on Slack for using Bootstrap, Milestone projects, etc.  Stephen and Haley also.

+2. Mentor Sandeep Aggarwal for architecture inspiration and advice.

-2. My son Dakota Herold for his programming recommendations and advice.
+3. My son Dakota Herold for his programming recommendations and advice.